redhat-nfvpe/onap-lab-experimental/doc/manager.md

     manager/clean

-You may need to run it several times until it completes successfully because some resources might be in an indeterminate state when you run it.
+You may need to run [this script](../manager/clean) several times until it completes successfully because some libvirt resources might be in an indeterminate state when you run it.

 You can also combine `clean` and `prepare`: